cthoyt/cthoyt.github.io/_posts/2026/2026-01-15-sssom-to-jskos.md

 first SSSOM to JSKOS converter and has an
 [open issue](https://github.com/gbv/sssom-js/issues/5) for conversion back to SSSOM (TSV).
-It was developed by the JSKOS team, meaning that I have high confidence that the implemenation of the crosswalk is accurate.
+It was developed by the JSKOS team, meaning that I have high confidence that the implementation of the crosswalk is accurate.

 While it can be invoked from the command line using `npx` like in `npx sssom-js --from tsv --to jskos --output output.json input.sssom.tsv`, it